FAQ on the CPC Initiative

 November 2012 – CPC initiative launched in the Colorado, New Jersey, New York (Capital District-Hudson Valley region), Ohio (Greater Cincinnati-Dayton and Northern Kentucky regions), and Oregon markets, including initial quarterly PMPM fees paid to practices.

-End of Project Year One – Practices must meet nine CPC initiative milestones.
+December 2013 (End of Project Year One) – Practices must meet nine CPC initiative milestones.

 The central principle of the entire CPC initiative, as well as the larger industry trends, is to pay primary care providers for the quality of their health care outcomes as opposed to the current system of paying for the volume of patients seen and procedures conducted.

 The CMS Innovation Center laid out the fundamental framework for reimbursement to which all participating payers must commit.
 This blended payment model is composed of:

 - Shared savings, which will be determined on an aggregate market level

 The CMS Innovation Center has openly stated that they will provide a risk-adjusted Care Management fee ranging from $8 to $40, with an average of $20 PMPM for each Medicare patient in the first two years of the initiative.
 For the third and fourth years the PMPM will average $15 for Medicare patients with the opportunity for shared savings for practices that can demonstrate decreased cost and improved quality of care.

 The private payers participating in each market have committed to the CMS Innovation Centerthat they will also provide meaningful payment and support to practices participating in the CPC initiative.
 The details of their payment and compensation system will be negotiated directly between the private payers and primary care practices.